FarzanaTN/HotelManagementSystem/README.md

 To ensure smooth execution and proper functionality of this project, please include the following JAR files in your project's dependencies:<br>
 mysql-connector-java-8.0.28.jar<br>
 jar rs2xml.jar<br><br>
-You can download these JAR files from the official repositories or include them via your build tool.<br>
+You can download these JAR files from the official repositories or include them via your build tool.<br><br>
+Run all the sql command from "sqlCommand.sql" in your MySQL workbench.<br><br>
 After doing all these, run the hotelManagementSystem.java file.